XMMGOF/pysas/README.md

 Q: Will this break my SAS inatallation?

-A: No. All changes have been made to keep this version of pySAS working with SAS.
+A: No. This makes no changes to your SAS installation.

 Q: I have already been working with pySAS and I have several Python scripts already written.
 Will this make them break?